How to make strawberry soda

-- Let syrup mixture cool and then place in the refrigerator until chilled.
+- Stir in lemon juice if using.
+Let syrup mixture cool and then place in the refrigerator until chilled.

 - To make a glass of soda, pour 8 oz of cold club soda into a cup.
 Stir in the chilled strawberry syrup by the tablespoon, tasting until you've reached your desired sweetness.